This post is also available in: Italiano (Italian)

 We tried the Coca Cola London Eye experience, across the Westminster Bridge.
 It’s one of the most famous ferris wheels in the world, located on the South Bank of the Thames.
 There are standard rides, where you pay for your ticket and enjoy a 30 minute ride with other people, and VIP experiences.
 We have done the Champagne Experience, with Fast Track entry and a glass of chilled Pommery Brut Royal Champagne.

 Full disclosure: it was foggy and the light was particularly bad.
 We weren’t able to see much of the city, and with the Big Ben all wrapped up, we had fun only because we were riding with a bunch of friends.
+Or maybe it’s just that we were spoiled because we had been on the High Roller in Las Vegas, which is the tallest ferris wheel in the world?

 This is a guide do what to do in London in two days… on a budget.
 In our opinion, the Coca-Cola London Eye isn’t cheap and isn’t worth the time and money.
 Especially if the weather isn’t perfect.
 Unless you pay for a VIP Experience, in fact, you might stand in line for over two hours just to get into your capsule.
 If you really want to go, then our suggestion is to book your tickets online, because you will save quite a bit.
 But make sure you have enough time to see everything else, too!